All Physicians’ Forms

 Catheter Surveillance and Reduction Program

 In order to reduce the number of catheters, NKC has created a tool showing the number of days a catheter has been in place.
 Part of the care conference with the Medical Director of each facility will address access removal using this tool.
 Close attention will be given to patients with catheters of extended vintage (particularly >90 days).
 For patients with catheters in >90 days, the NKC Case Manager will communicate with you regarding the plan for catheter removal as well as the overall access plan.
-You may indicate:

 Challenging Patient Program

-CKD – Chronic Kidney Disease Program
+CKD – Chronic Kidney Disease Education Program

-Patient education is an integral part of high quality patient care.
-The CKD program aims to support patients through the continuum of care—from the early stages of CKD, to advanced kidney failure, through dialysis and transplant, as well as post-transplant.
-Patient-centered, evidence-based, health literate and culturally appropriate education is provided for patients to make informed decisions and is proven to improve patient outcomes.
+Patient education is an integral part of high-quality patient care.
+The CKD Education Program aims to support patients through the continuum of care—from the early stages of CKD to advanced kidney failure, through dialysis and transplant.

-3. “Next Step” classes for Home Hemo, PD and Transplant are for people with kidney disease who have attended our Choices class as well as current dialysis patients.
-Through Next Step Home Hemo and PD, patients gain more in-depth information about dialyzing at home, see the equipment and supplies, and tour the training units.
-In Next Step Transplant, patients learn about the evaluation, how to prepare, living and deceased donors, and the wait list.
+- Next Step classes for Home Hemodialysis, PD and Transplant are for people with kidney disease who have attended our Choices class as well as current dialysis Through Next Step Home Hemodialysis and Next Step PD classes, patients gain more in-depth information about dialyzing at home, see the equipment and supplies, and tour the training units.
+In Next Step Transplant class, patients learn more about the evaluation, how to prepare, living and deceased donors, and the wait list.

 Hospital Services